gortonator/bsds-6650/README.md

 requires specialized skills and knowledge to build systems that scale at low cost.

 ## Course Delivery
-This is an online class.
-This site gives you links to all the information you need.
-More specifically:
-* there are 12 modules.
-We'll cover roughly 2 each week
-* all module lecture materials are online.
-You are expected to watch these
-* each module has associated reading materials.
-You are expected to read the ones marked mandatory
-* each moduel has a lab associated with it.
-These are optional but working through them will reinforce the materials.
-* There will be at least 4 3 hours slost each week for you to consult with the Professor and TAs online using Teams
+This site contains all the informtion for the course, except the quiz questions.
+Class will meet each week for 3 hour 15 mins.
+Classes will be a mix of lectures and labs.

 ## Assessment
-* There are 3 individual assigments.
+* There are 4 individual assigments.
 They total 70% of the final grade.
 * There are 4 quizes.
 They combine to add up to the remianing 30% of the grade.
 The first 3 will cover the materials in the previous 3 week's classes.
 The last quiz will have questions that cover the whole course.
 Each quiz will be allocated 45 minutes and be available at the start of the class in which it is scheduled.

 # Course Content